Ojas1510/Credit-Card-Fraud-Detection/README.md

 Install the required dependencies using pip install -r requirements.txt or conda install -r- requirements.txt

 # Data Preparation
-Download the credit card fraud dataset from Kaggle https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud.
+Download the credit card fraud dataset from Kaggle https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud. <br />
 The dataset is expected to have the following columns: [list down the column names].
-Data Analys
+# Data Analys